netukorg/netukweb/index.md

 # The Network of Networks for the Community.

-Our inaugural conference will take place on 8th & 9th July.
-The event will be packed with interesting presentations, knowledge sharing, and plenty of networking opportunites.
+Our inaugural conference took place on 8th & 9th July.

 [More >>]({% link netuk1.md %})